DIG-Kaust/MLgeoscience/docs/lectures/15_gans.md

 too constrained to allow 'rich sampling', so the original authors suggest to remove $\mathbf{z}$ from the inputs and use alternative approaches such as dropout if interested to produce multi outputs.

-The overall network architecture of Pix2Pix can be summarised as follows:
+The overall network architecture of Pix2Pix can be summarized as follows:

 ![PIX2PIX](figs/pix2pix.png)